 One great aspect of Coqui Del Mar is that they’ve made their rooms accessible to nearly all types of travelers and budgets.
 From fully equipped apartments to shared, hostel-style rooms (great for solo travelers), you can choose the option that best suits your taste as well as your wallet.
 When in doubt, book the Orange room.
 It’s a large one-bedroom apartment with a kitchen, pull-out sofa and….that’s right, a sling.
 Plus there’s plenty of room to play naked Twister (one of the many games available onsite) with your travel buddies or other guests.
 You certainly wouldn’t be the first guest to do this!

-Visit for the Day with a Day Pass
+Visit for a Massage

 Enjoy Group Meals & Weekend Brunch